2207akash/algorithms/README.md

 You can also contribute by sharing!
 Share the list with your classmates, your friends and everyone :)

-> I really hope that more people can benefit from this list :)
+I really hope that more people can benefit from this list!

 ## Searching